sagar-kongari/News-Scrape-Summarize-Sentiment/README.md

-# 📰 Financial Sentiments Scraper
+# 💸 Financial Sentiments Scraper

 ## 🗒️ Summary

 This project focuses on scraping sentiments from the web (Yahoo!
 Finance in particular) based on finance related topics such as Stocks/Tickers.
 The scraping is done using `requests` and `BeautifulSoup` library, a simplified and orthodox method.
-The scraped/parsed texts are in form of long paragraphs which are summarized using a transformer from `huggingface` library trained specifically for financial texts, `pegasus` ([know more](https://huggingface.co/docs/transformers/model_doc/pegasus)).
+The scraped/parsed texts are in the form of long paragraphs which are summarized using a transformer from `huggingface` library trained specifically for financial texts, `pegasus` ([know more](https://huggingface.co/docs/transformers/model_doc/pegasus)).
 Then, sentiment analysis is carried out with the help of pipeline API.
 Eventually, the decoded output summary & sentiment scores are compiled and converted into an array and the results are exported to a CSV file.

 - Access jupyter notebook: [notebook](content/notebook.ipynb)
 - Access python script: [script](content/main.py)